ramSeraph/pdf.js.utils/README.md

 This creates a patched version of the browser at https://ramseraph.github.io/pdf.js.utils/

-The patch add support to some new encryption algorithms form the latest version of pdf.js, it is aa hack.. breakages are expected.
+The patch adds support for some new encryption algorithms from the latest version of pdf.js, it is a hack.. breakages are expected.

 PDF Utilities